atillaakdeniz/mft/README.md

 ## 📜 License & Commercial Use

+This project is licensed under a custom Business Source License.
-This software is open-source and entirely **free** for experimental and individual use.
+Free for personal, academic, and non-profit use.

+**Commercial use requires written permission.**
 💼 **For commercial use, enterprise rights, please contact:**
 📧 atillakdeniz@icloud.com

-© 2025 Atilla AKDENİZ — Commercial use requires written permission.
+© 2025 Atilla AKDENİZ
 This project is provided as-is.
 No support SLA guaranteed.